 Then you’ve got mustard – most English mustard contains wheat flour, but did you know a handful of brands are actually gluten free?

-And let’s not even get started on the ‘free from’ branded mayonnaise and ketchup – most brands of these are gluten free anyway and you’ll pay three times the price for a free from one.
+And let’s not even get started on the ‘free from’ branded mayonnaise and ketchup.
+Most of these sauces are gluten free anyway and you’ll pay three times the price for a free from one.

 But don’t worry – before you get super confused, I’m here to help!